Rental Application Acceptance

 We begin our assessment with the credit score but consider other factors- many of which are noted here.
 A credit score over 750 will warrant acceptance in most cases.
 Unpaid utilities are heavily weighted and will typically result in being declined, especially for higher-end homes.
 Habitual late payments for utilities are also considered to be a sign of higher risk.

-We advise owners that medical collections rarely indicate a high risk of non-payment for rent.
+We advise owners that medical collections or education loans rarely indicate a high risk of non-payment for rent.
 We encourage owners to apply minimal to no weight when these issues arise.
 Largely due to their strict repayment requirements, education loans must be considered, however, we encourage owners to weigh these issues lightly when considering the risk of acceptance.
 Having a high level of additional debt increases the risk.

 One common method we use to motivate owners to accept someone with less than stellar credit is to collect the last month’s rent.
 This is not always available but has been helpful for many owners and tenants.
 Doing this dramatically lowers the risk for the owner and is also a great approach when someone has the ability since you may get a prized home, and your next move will be much easier since you won’t have to pay the last month.